adcentury/socketio-jwt-auth/README.md

       return done(null, user);
     });
   } else {
-    // user.logged_in will be false
+    return done() // in your connection handler user.logged_in will be false }
-    return done(null, user)
-  }
 }));
 ```